flutter/news_toolkit/README.md

 ### Removing Banner Ads

 The `static_news_data.dart` file which your app displays contains banner ads by default.
-As you [implement your data source](#implementing-an-api-data-source),  do not insert `AdBlocks` into the data returned from your data source and your app will not display `BannerAds`.
+As you [implement your data source](#implementing-an-api-data-source),  do not insert `AdBlocks` into the data returned from your data source.
+This will ensure that your app will not display `BannerAds`.

 ### Removing Interstitial Ads